chloe0x0/oomfi/README.md

     // Lets representing the set {:3, uwu, owo}
     // n=3, false positive rate of 1%
-    // uses the optimal number of hash functions and bits let mut set = Bloom::new(3, 0.01);
+    // uses the optimal number of hash functions and bits
+    // It can store any datatype which implements Hash let mut set = Bloom::new(3, 0.01);
     // Insert elements into the set
     set.insert(":3");